ledcoyote/ledcoyote.github.io/_posts/2025-02-10-community-computer-clubs.md

 - does its work in the open
 - employs used or refurbished hardware to minimize environmental and social impact
-- is LGBTQIA+ welcoming and supporting
+- is women and LGBTQIA+ welcoming and supporting
 - makes its infrastructure available to like-minded organizations in the local community at a realistic level of service